Sears Home Services

 Here’s a helpful DIY video that shows the steps described above for replacing the ignition switch:

-If you prefer to have a Sears Home Services technician replace the ignition switch, schedule repair service and we’ll send a tech right over.
+If you prefer to have a Sears Home Services technician replace the ignition switch, schedule lawn repair near your and we’ll send a tech right over.

 How to Prevent Riding Mower Starting Problems